3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Backpacker Street, Ho Chi Minh City, Vietnam

 Walk west along the fashionable Nguyen Trai shopping street lined with boutiques and name-brand stores to Huyen Si Church.
-Although not nearly as famous as the Saigon Notre Dame Cathedral, the old church is worth a quick peek.
-Next, pop into the Thai Binh Market – a local market that is a true feast for the senses.
+Although not nearly as famous as the Saigon Cathedral, it’s worth a quick peek.

 Getting Lunch Ready, Ho Chi Minh City, Vietnam

 While there is still some light left in the day, explore the narrow alleys that lie between Pham Ngu Lao and Bui Vien Street.
-Observe how the locals have transformed their homes into cafes, accommodations and shops.
-Before it gets dark, walk the length of Bui Vien, then watch the sunset from The View Rooftop Bar (and look for their great happy hour cocktail specials).
+Observe how the locals have transformed their homes into cafes, hotels and shops.

 Dinner: Pho Quynh or Bun Cha 145